diaspora/diaspora/README.markdown

 2. **Code blogging is easy and beautiful.** Embed code (with [Solarized](http://ethanschoonover.com/solarized) styling) in your posts from gists or from your filesystem.
 3. **Third party integration is simple** with built-in support for Twitter, Pinboard, Delicious, Disqus Comments, and Google Analytics.
 4. **It's easy to use.** A collection of rake tasks simplifies development and makes deploying a cinch.
-5. **Get curated plugins.** Plugins are hand selected from the Jekyll community then tested and improved.
+5. **Ships with great plugins** some original and others from the Jekyll community &mdash; tested and improved.

 ## Getting Started

 [Create a new repository](https://github.com/repositories/new) for your website then open up a terminal and follow along.
 If you plan to host your site on [Github Pages](http://pages.github.com) for a user or organization, make sure the repository is named `your_username.github.com` or `your_organization.github.com`.

-### Setting up Git

     mkdir my_octopress_site
     cd my_octopress_site